bahardy/fTFM_ANN_modeling/README.md

 ## Jiang et al.'s ANN Model
 Jiang et al.'s ANM model has been used to generate Figure-e in the manusctipy.
 This model has been uploaded into "JiangANNModels" and can be also found in https://github.com/yundij/ANN-sub-grid-Drag.

-Bibtex sources for the Jiang's studies:\
+Bibtex entries for the Jiang's studies:\
 @article{JIANG2019403,\
    title = {Neural-network-based filtered drag model for gas-particle flows},\
    journal = {Powder Technology},\